-Not even in Amsterdam or Colorado could you ever take bong hits with the train conductor while they’re on the job conducting the train in transit.
-On a sleeper #train ride from Chiang Mai to Bangkok, I had that very unique experience by chance with Mister Thai.
+Not even in Amsterdam or Colorado could you take bong hits with the train conductor while they’re on the job conducting in transit.

-Priced about the same as a cheap airport meal, the ride is like a moving tourist attraction but in a good way.
+Priced about the same as an airport meal, the ride is like a moving tourist attraction.
 The long distance Thailand rail is the most chilled out and enjoyable system that I have ridden and this time made it the most notable.

 After a week in Chiang Mai with fellow vagabond Jonny, we got on the train in the afternoon and headed back to the capital.
 A couple of hours into the journey, I bumped into the train conductor while taking photos of the landscape as I was between train cars.
 He came out to smoke a cigarette despite the large “Smoking Prohibited” sign right in front of his face.

-After flicking the cigarette butt out the train, he looked at me as he put his hand to his mouth with the index finger and thumb touching (universal pot smoking sign) and asked…
+After flicking the cigarette butt out the train, he looked at me as he put his hand to his mouth with the index finger and thumb touching and asked…

 “Do you do the Bob Marley?”

 Confused and slightly shocked, it took me a second to figure out what he meant so then I nodded.
 He smiled and asked my name then introduced himself as “Mister Thai”.
 Just a step behind us was his private office that he opened and invited me in as he chucklingly said “lets get highed up John!”.
 How could I say no?